sebasquirarte/An-Introduction-to-Statistical-Learning-BOOK/README.md

 Full book is available for free at: https://www.statlearning.com/

-## Table 1.
-List of data sets needed to perform the labs and exercises in this textbook.
+## Table of data sets needed to perform the labs and exercises in this textbook.
 *All data sets are available in the ISLR2 library, with the exception of USArrests, which is part of the base R distribution*

 | Name        | Description                                                       |